vivekbarsagadey/loginx/docs/prompts-reference.md

 6. Test thoroughly
 7. Add regression tests

+Tools to Use:
+- Next.js MCP runtime for runtime diagnostics and error inspection
+- Browser automation for UI testing and reproduction
+- grep_search for finding related code
+- get_errors for TypeScript and linting issues
+- runTests for validation

 Focus Areas:
 - UI/UX issues (layout, responsive design, components)
 - Runtime errors and bugs